-Edema, the medical term for swelling, is the result of capillaries (smallest blood vessels in the human body) leaking fluid into nearby tissue.
+Edema, the medical term for swelling, is the result of capillaries (the smallest blood vessels in the human body) leaking fluid into nearby tissue.
 Edema may be the result of several mechanisms, including:

 - Excessive force, or pressure inside the blood vessels

-- A force outside of the blood vessel causing fluid to be drawn out
+- A force outside of the blood vessel causes fluid to be drawn out

 - Fluid loss due to a compromised blood vessel wall